LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 ------------------------

 The -e flag will install all necessary dependencies in development mode.
-I.e. if you modify any code in those repositories, changes will immediately apply.
+I.e. if you modify any code in those repositories, changes will apply immediately.

 .. code-block:: sh